 Traffic Citations Are Not Discharged In Chapter 7

-One type of bankruptcy filing is Chapter 7, which is a great option for those with debt like credit card debt.
-Unfortunately, obligations like traffic citations cannot be discharged through Chapter 7.
-Fines and/or penalties that you owe to a governmental entity are typically not able to be discharged in bankruptcy.
+Chapter 7 bankruptcy is a great option for those with debt like credit card debt.
+Unfortunately, obligations like traffic citations can’t be discharged through Chapter 7.
+Fines or penalties that you owe to a governmental entity are typically not able to be discharged in bankruptcy.

 However, filing for Chapter 7 bankruptcy could help you get rid of other qualifying debt.
 This can make it so that you have enough money to pay the traffic tickets you have accrued.

-Now, in the event that you cannot discharge your traffic violations under Chapter 13 bankruptcy, they will be part of your three- or five-year repayment plan.
-If you can show that you are paying these fines with your Chapter 13 bankruptcy, you might be able to get your driver’s license reinstated right away.
+In the event that you can’t discharge your traffic violations under Chapter 13 bankruptcy, they will be part of your three- or five-year repayment plan.
+If you can show that you’re paying these fines with your Chapter 13 bankruptcy, you might be able to get your driver’s license reinstated right away.

 When it comes down to it, your unique financial hardship plays a big role in which bankruptcy filing will work best for you.
 In order to make sure that you know all of your options and understand which one will help you the most, you should talk to an experienced NJ bankruptcy attorney.

 You can contact Joel Spivack by phone at (856) 488-1200 or by filling out the online contact form to begin discussing your options today.
-The Law Office of Joel R. Spivack is located at 1820 Chapel Ave W #195, Cherry Hill, NJ 08002.
+The Law Office of Joel R. Spivack is located at 1415 Marlton Pike East, Suite 302, Cherry Hill, NJ 08034.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.